After mostly vegetating in the $16,000 to $17,000 range for the last month, bitcoin price sprang to life yesterday.

 An Engineered Price Increase?

-On the face of it, bitcoin price seems to have remained resilient amidst turmoil in crypto.
+On the face of it, bitcoin price has remained resilient amidst turmoil in crypto.
 It pushed upwards even as FTX’s cofounder Sam Bankman-Fried was arrested in Bahamas and a Congressional hearing detailed the fraud at his exchange.
-Bitcoin price also seemed to ignore fears of the FTX contagion spreading to top names in crypto like Binance and Tether.
+Bitcoin price also ignored fears of the FTX contagion spreading to top names in crypto like Binance and Tether.

 As with everything else in crypto, however, appearances are not always as they seem.